waltertan12/blog/_posts/2015-09-05-hash-tables.markdown

 *   **Hash Function**: The hash function takes an item, does some crazy math (see hashing functions) to create a _near-unique_ (this is important) index for the item.
 Basically, this is creating the table contents of a book.
 *   **Table**: This is where the data is actually stored.
 In my book analogy, the data is stored on the page the hash function decided.
 *   **Collision Function**:
  Remember how I said a hash function creates a near-unique index?
-Hash functions are not perfect and sometimes gives two different pieces ofdata the same index.
+Hash functions are not perfect and sometimes gives two different pieces of data the same index.
 To remedy this, the hash map needs a method to differentiate the data called a collision function.
 This would be similar to giving Section numbers to a chapter of book (you know, like Chapter 3 Section 1 and Chapter 3 Section 2).

 Well, that’s my attempt to explain Hash Maps!
 Hopefully it was simple enough to understand.